MicrosoftDocs/dynamics365smb-docs/business-central/fa-how-acquire.md

 7. Select the **Allow Posting to Main Assets** check box.

 ## To post a fixed asset acquisition manually with the fixed asset G/L journal
 The following procedure describes how to acquire a fixed asset manually by creating and posting lines on the **Fixed Asset G/L Journal** page.
 You can also acquire a fixed asset automatically by using the **Assisted Fixed Asset Acquisition** page.
-For more information, see step 5 in the "To create a fixed asset and acquire it automatically" section.
+For more information, see step 5 in [To create a fixed asset and acquire it automatically](fa-how-acquire.md#to-create-a-fixed-asset-and-acquire-it-automatically).

 > [!NOTE]
 >   You can also post acquisition cost as credits.
 In that case, remember that the value in the **Amount** field must be with a minus sign to indicate a credit.